Don Robertson (referee): Career

 Following a review into refereeing decisions made in November 2024, it was found that Don Robertson was wrong in his position as VAR official not to ask the referee Nick Walsh to send off Celtic player Hatate during a match against Kilmarnock for a dangerous challenge.

 In a December 2024 match between Aberdeen and Celtic, Robertson turned down two penalty appeals for Aberdeen.
 Robertson also failed to punish Celtic striker Kyogo for a challenge on Aberdeen goalkeeper Ross Doohan.
 The Celtic player kicked Doohan in the head while chasing a through ball and the challenge has since been described as "reckless and shows a disregard for the opponent".

 Robertson was criticised following his refereeing performance in a match between Rangers and Celtic in January 2025.
 During the match Rangers player Raskin grappled with Celtic's McGregor just before half time and Robertson cautioned Rangers player Raskin but didn't caution the Celtic player.
 Raskin later reflected on this after the game saying I think the referee wanted to book us both, but then looked at him and remembered he had a yellow and then just booked me.
 So it was a bit unfair for me, because if you book me, you have to book him.
 We've both done the same thing.
 So it's just a bit weird.

+On 16 May 2026, Robertson officiated a crucial match in the title race between Celtic and Hearts at Celtic Park.
+There was high controversy about the game over Celtics second goal scored by Daizen Maeda which was argued to be offside, however after a thorough check by Robertson and VAR the goal was deemed to be onside.
+Further controversy regarded a pitch invasion from Celtic fans after The Hoop’s third goal before the game had ended, but Robertson remained professional and decided the best course of action was to blow the final whistle to officially end the game along with Robertson and other officials giving a fair performance without any major mistakes.
+Celtic secured a 3-1 victory to finally clinch the Scottish Premiership title for the 2025-2026 season.